 - Keep the backcountry clean, replace loud cans or pipes with stock exhausts and ride slowly with paddle tracks on designated snowmobile trails to prevent damage to groomed surfaces.

-Snowmobiling on frozen water bodies
+Snowmobiling on frozen bodies of water

 You may operate a snowmobile on frozen surface of public waters with the exception of riding when you are: